Green flash: In popular culture

 Jules Verne's 1882 novel The Green Ray helped to popularize the green flash phenomenon.

+Joan Aiken's 1971 short story collection The Green Flash and Other Tales of Horror, Suspense and Fantasy is a U.S. variation on a 1969 U.K.volume, The Windscreen Weepers and Other Stories of Horror and Suspense, which was the first publication site of her story "The Green Flash".
+The green flash's relevance to sundown is key to the story.

 The disappearance of an opal, named the "Green Flash at Sunset" for the scientific phenomenon, forms a significant point plot in Victoria Holt's 1976 novel The Pride of the Peacock.
 The actual phenomenon is referenced several times in the text.

 In the 1984 film The Island Closest to Heaven Yuichi Fukaya took Mari, the main character to watch the sunset and told about the green flash after the sun sinks into the sea.
-According to him those people who saw it will be able to find what they are for looking for.
+According to him, those people who saw it can find what they are looking for.

 In Éric Rohmer's 1986 film The Green Ray (French: Le rayon vert), the main character, Delphine, eavesdrops on a conversation about Jules Verne's novel and the significance of the green flash, eventually witnessing the phenomenon herself in the final scene.

-In "Arthur's New Year's Eve" from the first season of Arthur in 1996, Arthur Read, having never stayed up until midnight on New Year's Eve before, talks with his friends about what happens when the New Year comes.
-Despite not actually having stayed up themselves, they each share their take on the matter, Prunella Deegan telling him that there is an amazing green flash at midnight, but if it doesn't happen, then it has to stay the same year for another whole year.

-In 2002, the City of San Diego installed an art piece titled "The Green Flash" by Malcolm Jones next to the beach boardwalk in Mission Beach.
-The acrylic and concrete work also includes a plaque that describes the scientific phenomenon.

 Walt Disney Pictures' 2007 movie Pirates of the Caribbean: At World's End references the green flash as a signal that a soul had returned from the dead.

 The episode Trials and Determinations! of Pokémon the Series: Sun & Moon references the green flash when Ash's Rockruff evolves into Dusk Form Lycanroc after witnessing a green flash at sunset.

 In 2025, the film Dora and the Search for Sol Dorado depicted the green flash, as a signal one believes is given by his closed one after death.
 Dora waits for her grandfather's signal, and she finally sees it one day after her successful adventure, prompting another adventure.